Frequently asked questions

 A. Our KOLARP suspension concept is a radical departure from the mainstream and deliver significant performance gains.
 This asks questions of the guiding principles of MTB suspension design which have dominated our sport for over 25 years.
 Also, you know that this really is the true original renegade spirit of MTB innovation, because the founder and inventor is called Gary.

-A. Because it’s handcrafted in the UK.
+A. Because these are handcrafted in very small batches in the UK.

 Q. Do you have Auckland Cycle Works merch?